-Preheat oven to 350°.
+- Preheat oven to 350°.

-Combine flours, 3/4 cup sugar, and cinnamon in a medium bowl; set aside.
+- Combine flours, ¾ cup sugar, and cinnamon in a medium bowl; set aside.
 Combine espresso powder and hot water in a small bowl; set aside.

-Combine egg whites, cream of tartar, and salt in a large bowl; beat to soft peaks.
-Add remaining 3/4 cup sugar in small batches; beat until stiff peaks form.
+- Combine egg whites, cream of tartar, and salt in a large bowl; beat to soft peaks.
+Add remaining ¾ cup sugar in small batches; beat until stiff peaks form.

-Add espresso mixture and vanilla extract to eggs; fold in gently.
-Add flour mixture in 1/4 cup batches; fold in gently to not deflate eggs.
+- Add espresso mixture and vanilla extract to eggs; fold in gently.
+Add flour mixture in ¼ cup batches; fold in gently to not deflate eggs.
 Pour or spoon mixture evenly into an ungreased tube pan.
 Run spatula carefully through mixture to get rid of any air pockets.

-Bake at 350° for 45 minutes or until cake springs back when touched lightly.
+- Bake at 350° for 45 minutes or until cake springs back when touched lightly.
 Invert pan to cool completely.
 To remove cake from pan, run a knife around the edges of the pan.
 Cut cake with a serrated knife.